Over 50 Years of Cultural Education

 The purpose of the Society is to share and further Scottish culture.

-To that end, the Society sponsors two major events annually: a
+To that end, the Society sponsors a annual

 St. Andrew's Dinner & Dance in late November.